Fine Stratification of Survey Experiments: Empirical Results

-In this section, we quantify the performance of each of our designs on $N=9$ real DGP's from experimental papers covering a range of fields in applied economics.
-Our theoretical results showed separate variance reductions from each of the following: (a) finely stratified treatment assignment, (b) finely stratified sampling (c) the optimal propensities $\propselectopt(\psi)$ and $\propfnopt(\psi)$ (infeasible), and (d) consistent pilot estimates $\propselectest(\psi)$ and $\propfnest(\psi)$ of the optimal propensities (feasible).
-To quantify the marginal efficiency gain from each of our proposed methods in finite samples, we simulate unadjusted $\ate$ estimation under the following designs:
+Our theoretical results showed separate variance reductions from (a) finely stratified treatment assignment, (b) finely stratified sampling, and (c) stratified implementation of the estimated optimal sampling propensity $\propselectopt(\psi)$.
+To quantify the efficiency gain from each of these tools, we simulate unadjusted $\ate$ estimation under the following designs: